 Whenever anybody tells him cigarettes are practically illegal, he gets mad about that, too.

-“The government tells you smoking is bad for your health, but when you Ben Franklin it the government has killed more people than cigarettes ever did, or ever will.”
+“The government tells you smoking is bad for your health, but when you Ben Franklin it, the government has killed more people than cigarettes ever did, or ever will.”

 He teaches from a podium at the front of the class.
 He’s the only teacher in the school who has one.
 How does he rate?
 It’s because he’s an OLD DINOSAUR and gets his way.
 He puts his papers and things on the podium and hardly moves all period, unless he wants to tear up something that’s on your desk.
 That’s another one of his rules.
+MATH ONLY!

 “I don’t think you’ll be needing this,” he says, and rips it up.

-He’s constantly looking for things to rip up, even though it’s something for one of your other classes, not even his class, something you were just looking at.
+He’s constantly looking for things to rip up, even if it’s something for one of your other classes, not even his class, something you were just looking at.
 He’s always showing up all of a sudden and tearing your work into shreds.

 “If you can’t swallow it, don’t chew it.”

 No one is allowed to touch anything in his classroom, either.
+NO TOUCHING!

 Mr. Strappas doesn’t stand at his lectern.
 He roams back-and-forth, to the sinks, the whiteboard, and all around the room.
 He’s always on the move.
 It’s my favorite class of the day.
 I actually like learning in it.
 It’s fun finding out about atoms and geology and everything he’s interested in.

+He hates casual dress days, too.
 “It’s like a casual walk through the insane asylum,” he says.

-We’re supposed to face front when we’re in class, but there are some guys who sit right by the windows and sometimes they can’t help flattening their eyes against the glass.
+DON’T LOOK THROUGH THE WINDOWS!
+We’re supposed to face front when we’re in class, but there are some guys who sit right by the windows and sometimes they can’t help shifting their faces to the glass.

-At the end of class I’ll say, “See you tomorrow Mr. Hittbohm.”
+When he says we can go I’ll say, “See you tomorrow Mr. Hittbone.”
 And he’ll say, “Thanks for the warning, Mr. Who It.”

 My middle name is Wyatt, so he calls me Who It, as in Why It, Who It, and then he laughs.

-Click here to see more writing between fiction and non-fiction by Ed Staskus.
+Click here to see more writing between fiction and non-fiction by Ed Staskus